 John will be greatly missed by so many of his family, friends and medical colleagues.
 His humor and compassion touched many lives.

-in memory of John Roy Hare, please visit our floral store.
+To send flowers to the family or plant a tree in memory of John Roy Hare, please visit our floral store.